Programme approval process

 Includes: role of Faculty Pro Vice Chancellor; considerations; outcomes; apprenticeships

-In seeking to determine whether a market for the programme exists and whether income and other benefits generated by a new programme will at least match the resources that it will consume, the Faculty Pro Vice Chancellor will consider, in conjunction with faculty-level committees, whether the newly proposed programme would compete with existing programmes within and outside the School and to what extent.
+In seeking to determine whether a market for the programme exists and whether income and other benefits generated by a new programme will at least match the resources that it will consume, the Faculty Pro Vice Chancellor (or local equivalent for UNM/UNNC) will consider, in conjunction with faculty-level committees, whether the newly proposed programme would compete with existing programmes within and outside the School and to what extent.
 One of the aims of a new programme should be to increase (or at least help to maintain) the overall intake of students to the University.
 In order to arrive at this judgement, the Faculty Pro Vice Chancellor may request additional information, or hold further discussions with the School.

 Apprenticeship programmes require further approval from the Pro-Vice Chancellor for Education and Student Experience.